cmsheehan/cmsheehan.github.io/content/posts/makeme.md

 Tools like [just](https://github.com/casey/just) and [Task](https://taskfile.dev/) have better syntax and more features.
 Use them if you prefer.

 Make's advantage: it's already installed on most systems.
-No additional setup required.

 ## Setup